dariowsz/tone-tinker/README.md

 The project consists of two main components:

-1. **Autoencoder**: Compresses audio spectrograms into a lower-dimensional latent space
+1. **Variational Autoencoder**: Compresses audio spectrograms into a lower-dimensional latent space
 2. **Sound Designer**: Predicts synthesizer parameters from the encoded audio representation

 ## Architecture